 - Chicken, Corn, and Cheese Quesadillas with shredded leftover or rotisserie chicken, thawed frozen corn, and shredded cheese.

-While not all toddlers can handle the mixed texture of a traditional sandwich quite yet, you can still serve the elements in a way that they can enjoy—whether by cutting the sandwich into cubes, sticks, or serving the components side-by-side.
+While not all little kids can handle the mixed texture of a traditional sandwich quite yet, you can still serve the elements in a way that they can enjoy—whether by cutting the sandwich into cubes, sticks, or serving the components side-by-side.

 - PB&J or Sunbutter and Jelly, with an easy vegetable and fruit.

-- Mashed Roasted Sweet Potato on Bread and cut into sticks with turkey lunchmeat and pear cubes.
+- Mashed Roasted Sweet Potato on Bread and cut into sticks with turkey lunchmeat and pear.

 - Tuna or Salmon Salad with Bread Sticks for dipping, with cheese cubes and a clementine.

 - Carrot Hummus spread onto Bread and cut into cubes served with diced strawberries and roasted broccoli.